-- To be admitted to one of our pre-master programs the candidates should meet the entrance requirements for Mathematics and English.
-These entrance requirement must have been met by passing an entrance test by September 1, 2018 in order to be enrolled as of September 1, 2018.
+- The pre-master programs have only one starting moment (September). - To be admitted to one of our pre-master programs the candidates should meet the entrance requirements for Mathematics and English.
+These entrance requirement must have been met by submitting the test results certificate by August 31, 2019 in order to be enrolled as of September 1, 2019.
+Please be aware that the tests are organized independently from us, and that it is your responsibility to check the test dates and related procedures of the corresponding organizations.
 By requiring these two entrance tests, we want to make sure your level of mathematics and English is corresponding with the level you need to be able succeed in a TU/e pre-Master program.
 Based on these tests, you could reconsider your choice or increase your chances by working at your Math and / or English level. - For Mathematics the entrance requirement is a certificate for the preliminary examination in Mathematics T or B. To obtain this certificate you can either take a preliminary examination at the Open University, or at Boswell-Beta in Utrecht.
 Students with the pre-university (VWO) certificate Mathematics B are exempted from this requirement. - For English the entrance requirement is a recent certificate (no older than two years) from one of the following examination organizations: - TOEFL certificate; overall band score of at least 90 AND a minimum score of 21 for each section. - IELTS certificate; overall band score of at least 6.5 and a minimum of 6.0 for each section. - Certificate of Proficiency in English of the Certificate in Advanced English (University of Cambridge).